Here are five things you should know before you go to the polls.

 Visit the SEIU HCII Voter Guide to find when and where you can vote in your area and which candidates are the best for SEIU Healthcare families.

-Candidates endorsed by SEIU Healthcare support issues like a$15 minimum wage, affordable healthcare, and strong home care and child care programs.
+Candidates endorsed by SEIU Healthcare support issues like providing adequate PPE, living wages, affordable healthcare, and making home care and child care programs stronger.

 Other helpful voting tips

 You can register to vote or change your voting address on election day: If a voter has moved and has not updated his or her registration, the voter can generally cast a ballot but whether and what type of ballot can be cast is determined by whether the voter has time to complete Election Day Registration.

 Voter ID: In general, voters do not have to provide identification at the polling place.
 But these voters must provide ID: (a) a voter who is using Election Day Registration (EDR); (b) a voter who is changing his/her voting address at the polling place; and (c) a first-time voter who registered by mail

 and failed to submit proof of identity with the registration application.
 Click here to see acceptable forms of ID.
 One of these two IDs must list the voter’s current address.